-Trade facilitation is defined as the simplification, standardization and harmonization of procedures and associated information flows required to move goods and provide related services from seller to buyer and to make payments.
-(Trade Facilitation Strategy and Action plan for 2005-2007, 175
+Trade facilitation is defined as the simplification, standardization and harmonization of procedures and associated information flows required to move goods and provide related services from seller to

+177 buyer and to make payments.
+(Trade Facilitation Strategy and Action plan for 2005-2007,

-TRADE/CEFACT/2005/6) 176
+TRADE/CEFACT/2005/6) 178

 The fundamental purpose of trade facilitation is to simplify the trading process whether domestic or international.
-To achieve this objective trade facilitation aims at transparency on all commercial and regulatory rules concerning trade procedures in order to allow the trading community to prepare and comply.
-UN/CEFACT aims to contribute to a comprehensive set of efficient and effective business processes, as well as optimizing the level of government control and oversight so that these are proportionate to the costs and risks involved.
+To achieve this objective trade facilitation aims at transparency on all commercial and regulatory rules concerning trade procedures in order to allow the trading community to prepare and processes, as well as optimizing the level of government control and oversight so that these are 183 proportionate to the costs and risks involved.